 Morton’s neuroma steroid side effects

 Although well-tolerated, cortisone injections have side effects.
 These side effects include skin atrophy, depigmentation, and damage to structures around the neuroma, such as ligaments.
 Generally, we reduce these risks by using ultrasound and a type of cortisone that is less potent.
 Also, you should only get an injection from a qualified doctor with experience in injecting Morton’s neuroma under ultrasound.

 Alcohol injection for Morton’s neuroma

-Finally, surgery is an option if all simple measures including one or two cortisone injections fail.
-It is important to understand that surgery may leave patients with toe numbness, which may be permanent.
+Finally, surgery is an option if all simple measures fail, including one or two cortisone injections.
+However, it is essential to understand that surgery may leave patients with toe numbness, which may be permanent.
 Also, not all cases of surgery are successful.

 Commonly asked questions about Morton’s neuroma:

 What happens if Morton’s neuroma is left untreated?

 This condition is benign and does not necessarily get worse.
 In many cases, simple treatments like a change in footwear or orthotics can improve symptoms.

 We don’t think so.
 Generally, we suggest getting a wider, more stable shoe.
 Overall, compression will often make it worse.